-PRO FORMA INFORMATION (UNAUDITED)
+17. PRO FORMA INFORMATION (UNAUDITED)

-Unaudited pro forma balance sheet information as of December 31, 2010 assumes the automatic conversion of all of the outstanding Series A shares, Series B shares, Series C shares and Series D shares into ordinary shares at the original conversion ratio as described in Note 15 and Note 16, and the conversion of ordinary shares into Class A ordinary shares and Class B ordinary shares as described in Note 31, as if the exercise and conversion had occurred as of December 31, 2010.
+Unaudited pro forma balance sheet information as of December 31, 2010 assumes the automatic conversion of all of the outstanding Series A shares, Series B shares, Series C shares and Series D shares into ordinary shares at the original conversion ratio as described in Note 15 and Note 16, as if the exercise and conversion had occurred as of December 31, 2010.